OutSystems/docs-howtos/src/dev-faqs/set-inputs-dynamically/faq.md

     ![UpdateToDate Action](images/dyn-input-04.png)

-After these steps the "To" date will change to one day after the "From" date every time the end-user modifies the "From" date.
+After these steps the "To" date will change to one day after the "From" date every time the end user modifies the "From" date.

 ![Dynamic Inputs GIF](images/dyn-input-05.gif)